 Heatmap, Hot or Not?
 Free Alternatives for Crazy Egg

 Heatmaps are graphical overlays of your website which points out what content is hot and what not.
 This is mainly done by tracking the mouseclicks of the visitor.
-A more expensive model uses eyetracking to achieve this overlay (for more informationon eye-tracking, visit the blog of Markus Weber).
+A more expensive model uses eyetracking to achieve this overlay.
 Although the results look the same, the two options are somewhat different.

 The click-heatmap makes it possible to analyse the clicking behaviour of the visitor while the eyetracking-heatmap shows you where people actual look on your webpage.

 So what can you do with a heatmap?
 It gives you the opportunity to look through the eyes of your visitors as they navigate on your website.
 For example: The heatmap shows that your advertisement is easily overlooked.
 Possible reasons: wrong colour, close to big images which capture more attention, … Just give the ads a more prominent place and see if the visitors pick up on this.

 I came up with this post because I was looking for an alternative for the site-overlay provided by google analytics.
 It’s not that this tool is useless, on the contrary, but the grass might be greener on the other side.
 That’s when I came to find Crazy Egg.